-Applications are due by 5 p.m. on January 17, 2014 and annually thereafter on the first Friday of the spring semester.
+Applications are due by 5 p.m annually on the first Friday of the spring semester.

 This program invites proposals from faculty, students, staff, and administrators to conduct summer research projects that address the needs of a community agency or organization located in the city of Baltimore.
 There are two separate applications: one for undergraduate students and one for all other eligible applicants.
 All grantees receive a stipend of $3,500.